dwp/ms-atw-claim-to-pdf/README.md

   "payee": { // Same as SW and EA
     "newPayee": true,
     "details": {
-            "fullName": "George Herbert",
+            "fullName": "Ineed Paying",
-            "emailAddress": "name@name.com"// Optional if newPayee is set to false },
+            "emailAddress": "payment@now.com"// Optional if newPayee is set to false },
         "address": {
             "address1": "THE COTTAGE",